reedspool/concrete-runtime/project/PROJECT.md

 ### Next steps
 * Separate logging timing of side effects/outputs from daemon movement
 * Make a block registry and factory
-* Make a package.json file with dependencies and description
 * Take out extraneous requires
 * Make a more rigorous typing system for Block
 * Use browserify or webpack to get this into the browser.